dvanderbeek/auto_api/README.md

 * Create serializers and use for GQL object type definitions and REST API responses
 * Add example of Dynamic OpenAPI docs for REST API
 * Dynamic GQL mutations

-TO TO FOR DEMO:

-* Create pattern for enums (model attrs and GQL types)
-* Model Generator: add serializer, input, and attrs classes (automate generation of example attributes with Faker)
+* Skip certain actions for a given model

 FOLLOW UPS:

+* By default, do not require a separate serializer.
+Just use model attribute_names and provide a way to limit seralizable attributes
 * More robust way to define permitted_params and args for mutations
 * Customization / overriding defaults
-* Skip certain actions for a given model
 * Handle nested objects (like /posts/:id/comments)
 * Dynamic GQL schema based on user permissions
 * Generate API Clients
 * Generate Postman requests (or export OpenAPI to postman)
+* Create pattern for enums (model attrs and GQL types)